 - Volunteer Fire Apparatus Engineer = $145.00

-- Does SDCFA provide my Personal Protective Equipment (PPE)?
+Does County Fire provide my Personal Protective Equipment (PPE)?

 Yes.
-The San Diego County Fire Authority does provide your turnouts for your service.
+San Diego County Fire does provide your turnouts for your service.

 No. Gas is the individual volunteer’s responsibility.

 Yes.
-While SDCFA cannot guarantee you will be hired as a paid firefighter after volunteering in the program, many former volunteers have been hired as paid firefighters by other agencies.
-In general, the SDCFA Volunteer Program is a great opportunity for individuals to receive training and accumulate experience in fire service.
+While County Fire cannot guarantee you will be hired as a paid firefighter after volunteering in the program, many former volunteers have been hired as paid firefighters by other agencies.
+In general, the County Fire Volunteer Program is a great opportunity for individuals to receive training and accumulate experience in fire service.

-- Do my hours at SDCFA cover the requirement for paramedic school?
+Do my hours at County Fire cover the requirement for paramedic school?

 Possibly.
 It depends on the specific paramedic school you are attending.
 You must check with a CAL FIRE training officer to see if your hours will be eligible.